We are a consortium of leading businesswomen deploying capital to empower the next generation of female entrepreneurs

 Founder & Managing Director, Inspire Capital, LLC

 Patrice has served on several non-profit boards both locally and nationally.
 While her primary passion has been centered on poverty and homelessness, as she has worked most intimately with that population, she has also been involved with the arts and education.

-She lives in Potomac, MD, and has four children: Anna, Leah, Kenna and Lane.
+Patrice lives in Potomac, Maryland, and has four children, Anna, Leah, Kenna, and Lane.

 President, Paul and Rose Carter Foundation